RowenFelt/API_simulator/README.md

 # API_simulator
 Senior Seminar Project: an API simulator for development environments
-Authors: Rowen Felt and Zebedia Millslagle
+Authors: Rowen Felt and Zebediah Millslagle

 The project is divided into sections: importable libraries and the command line tool.